-The Office of Diversity and Equity (ODE) is dedicated to advancing health equity in San Mateo County.
-Demonstrating a commitment to social justice and a focus on social determinants of health; ODE works to empower communities, influence institutional and system changes, develop strategic and meaningful partnerships and promote cultural humility and inclusion within the County’s behavioral health service system, in the community and across the county, region and state.
+The Office of Diversity and Equity (ODE) advances health equity in behavioral health outcomes of marginalized communities throughout San Mateo County.
+ODE works to empower communities; influence policy and system changes; develop strategic and meaningful partnerships; and promote workforce development and transformation within the County’s behavioral health service system.

 Meet Our Staff